-- 10.1.1 have earned a minimum of a Master's degree or equivalent from an accredited institution in a field appropriate for the initial appointment.
-There are two types of situations where individuals hold the rank of Instructor: - 10.1.1.1 Those hired in tenure-track Instructor lines because of their teaching excellence and from whom we do not expect scholarship or creative activity.
-These individuals are expected to provide evidence for excellence in teaching (in both Program and General Studies courses), professional activity, and service as specified in their contracts. - 10.1.1.2.
-Those hired as Instructors because they do not yet hold the terminal degree in their field.
-These individuals are expected to: - 10.1.1.2.1 actively pursue an accredited terminal degree, and - 10.1.1.2.2 provide evidence in meeting the University and Program's standards for excellence in teaching, scholarship or creative activity, and service commensurate with rank of Assistant Professor. - 10.1.1.2.3 Only those hired with expectations specified in their contract of earning a terminal degree will automatically receive rank adjustment to Assistant Professor upon documented completion of the terminal degree provided that evaluations to that point are satisfactory.
+- 10.4.1 Must have earned a minimum of a master's degree or equivalent from an accredited institution in a field appropriate for the initial appointment.
+There are two types of situations where individuals hold the rank of Instructor: - 10.4.1.1 Those hired in tenure-track Instructor lines because of their teaching excellence and from whom we do not expect scholarship or creative activity.
+These individuals are expected to provide evidence for excellence in teaching (in both Program and General Studies courses), and/or excellence in non-teaching responsibilities as assigned and service as specified in their contracts. - 10.4.1.2 Those hired as Instructors because they do not yet hold the terminal degree in their field.
+These individuals are expected to: - 10.4.1.2.1 Actively pursue a n accredited terminal degree, and

-10.2 Assistant Professors:
+- 10.4.1.2.2 Provide evidence in meeting the University and Program's standards for excellence in teaching, scholarship or creative activity, and service commensurate with rank of Assistant Professor. - 10.4.1.2.3 Only those hired with expectations specified in their contract of earning a terminal degree will automatically receive rank adjustment to Assistant Professor upon documented completion of the terminal degree provided that evaluations to that point are satisfactory.

-- 10.2.1 have a terminal degree or its equivalent from an accredited institution in a field appropriate for the appointment, and - 10.2.2 demonstrate a record of continuous improvement in teaching (in both Program and General Studies courses) toward excellence, a growing record of scope and/or significance of scholarly and creative activity beyond that presented to secure rank, and the capacity to contribute effectively in the use of professional skills in service to the University, discipline, and community.
+10.5 Assistant Professors:

-10.3 Associate Professors:
+- 10.5.1.
+Must have a terminal degree or its equivalent from an accredited institution in a field appropriate for the appointment, and - 10.5.2 Demonstrate a record of continuous improvement in teaching (in both Program and General Studies courses) toward excellence, - 10.5.3 Demonstrate a growing record of scope and/or significance of scholarly and creative activity beyond that presented to secure rank, and - 10.5.4 Demonstrate the capacity to contribute effectively in the use of professional skills in service to the University, discipline, and community.

-10.3.1 must achieve and maintain consistent excellence in teaching (in both Program and General Studies courses) and demonstrate capability in pedagogical leadership, such as the ability to demonstrate pedagogical innovations to others within or outside their program; 10.3.2 demonstrate a record of scholarly/creative activity that is recognized by others within their discipline or area of specialization; and
+10.6 Associate Professors:

-10.3.3 document progressively important service roles and demonstrate a capacity for leadership.
+- 10.6.1 Must achieve and maintain consistent excellence in teaching (in both Program and General Studies courses) and demonstrate capability in pedagogical leadership, such as the ability to demonstrate pedagogical innovations to others within or outside their program; - 10.6.2 Demonstrate a record of scholarly/creative activity that is recognized by others within their discipline or area of specialization; and - 10.6.3 Document progressively important service roles and demonstrate a capacity for leadership.

-10.4 Professors:
+10.7 Professors:

-10.4.1 must achieve a consistent record of excellence in teaching (in both Program and General Studies courses), including curricular contributions, pedagogical leadership, and/or in activities that support the achievement of teaching excellence throughout the University; 10.4.2 must achieve and continue to demonstrate a record of scholarly/creative activities that are nationally and/or internationally recognized as outstanding and significant; and 10.4.3 must be stewards of service; they must play and continue to play a major role in significant University initiatives, major public initiatives, or hold key positions in their professional organizations.
+- 10.7.1 Must achieve a consistent record of excellence in teaching (in both Program and General Studies courses), including curricular contributions, pedagogical leadership, and/or in activities that support the achievement of teaching excellence throughout the University; - 10.7.2 Must achieve and continue to demonstrate a record of scholarly/creative activities that are nationally and/or internationally recognized as outstanding and significant; and - 10.7.3 Must be stewards of service; they must play and continue to play a major role in significant University initiatives, major public initiatives, or hold key positions in their professional organizations.
 Professors must demonstrate that their service is recognized as outstanding in quality, effectiveness, and scope.

-12.00 DISTINGUISHED PROFESSOR
+12.0 DISTINGUISHED PROFESSOR